theholysaviour/readme/readme.md

 ## About me
 **Im A begginer web developer, starting with css and html.
-Im currently kinda bad at js but im still learning.
+Im currently kinda bad at js but im still learning**.

 ___